v-gb/ocaml/reasoning.md

 Thinking:

-IMO the clear best syntax is `u'é'`.
-But it can require sensible code as shown above to be rewritten in a weird way, which even if such cases don't show up in opam, seems like a deal breaker since I see no clear solution.
+IMO the clear best syntax is `u'é'`, due it being left-to-right, and being consistent with hypothetical future extension where strings are prefixed as shown above (a suffix is consistent with integers, but it's more useful to have char/string be alike than char/integers be alike).
+But it can require sensible code like `f u' 'a'` to be rewritten in a weird way.

 I'd say the next best syntaxes are `'é'u` or `U"é"`.
 I tried both on my code, and they're both fine.

-I think I might prefer `U"é"` marginally, but `'é'u` is probably more self-evident.
+I initially thought that the problem with `u'é'` seemed too weird to ignore, so I suggested `'é'u`.
+But after more thinking, this trades a nicer syntax to avoid a problem that won't show up in practice.
+And if we went with `u'é'`, should the weirdness ever happen and be deemed worth tackling (as opposed to just writing `f u' ('a')`), a possible design would be to replace `'e'` by `c'e'` to fix the issue, meaning it's at least technically fixable.

 Takeaway:

-I suggest: `'é'u`, with the lexer special-casing the `u` suffix (no clear use case for an arbitrary suffix, since the "payload" of a char/uchar literal is so restricted, and it's not clear what payload should be allowed for an arbitrary suffix.
-I suspect that supporting any text until a closing quote would break the parsing of type variables).
+I suggest: `u'é'`, with the lexer special-casing the `u` prefix. (no clear use case for an arbitrary prefix, since the "payload" of a char/uchar literal is so restricted, and it's not clear what payload should be allowed for an arbitrary suffix.
+It would also encroach on variable names potentially in use).

-The question left is whether to tokenize `'é'uabc` as `'é' uabc` or `'é'u abc`.
-I think no one should write this, so any parse will do, and ideally we'd emit a warning.
-In practice, it's easier to use the first interpretation and to write the warning later, if ever.
+The question left is whether to tokenize `u'é'abc` as uchar+lident or just lident.
+I think it doesn't really matter, and it's easiest thing to implement is lident, so that's what we'll do.

 Since this bit of syntax is absent from opam, there's nothing more to do.